mariaabid003/aqi-forecasting/README.md

 uploaded to the Hopsworks Model Registry for versioning and deployment.

 ###  **Prediction Pipeline**
-The prediction pipeline fetches the latest computed features to generate AQI forecasts for the next three days.
-Forecasts are calculated in real-time and uploaded to a dedicated Hopsworks Feature Group, karachi_aqi_predictions, for downstream use.
-This ensures seamless integration with the dashboard and other visualization tools.
-The pipeline supports automated scheduling, enabling continuous monitoring without manual intervention.
-It guarantees that predictions are always based on the most recent environmental data.
+The prediction pipeline uses the trained Random Forest model along with recent AQI observations to generate a three-day air quality forecast.
+It analyzes the past 30-day trend to project upcoming AQI values and automatically uploads the results to the Hopsworks Feature Store, where they are used for visualization in the dashboard.

 ###  **Dashboard**
 The interactive Streamlit dashboard provides a user-friendly interface to monitor